gaurish99/employee-analyser-assignment/README.md

 👨‍💼 Employee Analyzer
 📋 Overview

-Employee Analyzer is a simple Java application designed to analyze an organization's structure by evaluating salary fairness and organizational depth.
+Employee Analyzer(I named it as do analysis in employess accoring to specfic rules) is a simple Java application designed to analyze an organization's structure by evaluating salary fairness and organizational depth.
 It reads employee data from a CSV file and applies business validation rules such as:

 Ensuring managers are paid fairly compared to their direct subordinates.